Design of pre-stressed plate-strips to cover non-developable shells: Conclusions and perspectives

 The resulting model was used covers the sphere completely and the torus partially, both of them non-developable surfaces, toward applications in photonics.
 Regarding the sphere as a union of meridians/parallel strips, the problem is reduced to finding the optimal number and width distribution of each strip in order to fulfill the uniform scaling conditions.
 For constant latitude strips, the strip width is the solution of an iterative nonlinear system for any given scale $\delta$.
 All these solutions present a common technological drawback, as they rely on very sharp angles (see Figures \ref{SphereMeridians} and \ref{SphereParallels}), difficult to realize by photo-lithography.
 We notice that at very low length scale ($nm$-thick multi layers), as the available technology is only planar, the restriction to homogeneous and isotropic pre-stress is mainly a technological imperative so that an interesting open question concerns all geometries attainable by starting with the pre-stress in this class.

-Partial covering of the torus (see Figures \ref{Thorus1} and \ref{Thorus2}), the helicoid (see Figure \ref{helicoid} ) and the classical M\"{o}bius ribbon (see Figure \ref{Mob_num}) requires non-homogeneous and anisotropic pre-stres, which is very difficult to obtain by using only the planar technology of the epitaxial growth.
-However, externally unloaded elastic solids can still be endogenously pre-stressed by distributed self-equilibrated force couples as shown in \cite{zurlo2017, zurlo2018, truskinovsky2019}, which suggests a way to produce non-isotropic and non-uniform pre-stresses.
+Partial covering of the torus (see Figures \ref{Thorus1} and \ref{Thorus2}), the helicoid (see Figure \ref{helicoid}) and the classical M\"{o}bius ribbon (see Figure \ref{Mob_num}) requires non-homogeneous and anisotropic pre-stres, which is very difficult to obtain by using only the planar technology of the epitaxial growth.
+However, externally unloaded elastic solids can still be endogenously pre-stressed by distributed self-equilibrated force couples as shown in \cite{boley2019,kim2012,gladman2016,siefert2019} which suggests a way to produce non-isotropic and non-uniform pre-stresses, i.e. including more degrees of freedom to engineer the pre-stress.
 In that framework, we notice that the weak-transversal heterogeneity assumption may not be fulfilled, so that extending the presented design model to a more general setting may be necessary.

 This work was partially supported by a grant of the French Research Agency (ANR-17-CE24-0027).